 Since the dollar is now the world’s reserve currency and has been around since 1794, you’ll of course find it has wider acceptance than bitcoin.
 Still, because of bitcoin’s advantages and its potential as an investment, it’s gaining increasingly faster acceptance.

 According to CoinDesk, as of the second week in January 2016, bitcoins are bought and sold in almost 13,000 cities in 249 countries throughout the world.
 Because of its portability and efficiency of processing, bitcoin is ideal for large transactions.
 Bitcoin is virtual currency.
 Instead of paying for a product or service with cash, check or credit card, a user pays over the Internet through a peer-to-peer, decentralized fashion.
 The payment network through which a user pays treats the transaction as cash.

-At this time, you cannot roll your current Bitcoins (or another cryptocurrency) into an IRA.
-The IRS requires that buying into a cryptocurrency based IRA be done with US dollars.
+No. At this time, you cannot transfer your current cryptocurrency holdings into a Bitcoin IRA.
+The IRS requires that buying into a cryptocurrency-based IRA be done with US dollars.